franpd8/Valencia_Spots-front/README.md

     2. Once the repository is cloned, you have to install all the packages that the project needs with `npm i`

     3. Inside the cloned folder of (https://github.com/alextebbitt/routes-front-) you have to run the command `npm start`

+    4. Please and foremost, change your screen size to mobile size or use a simulator such as <i>Web Mobile First </i>(https://www.webmobilefirst.com/)

 ## Technologies used